Chrysler minivans (S): 1987–1990

-For 1989, the minivans saw a minor update.
-To improve fit and finish, Chrysler redesigned the front and rear bumpers, with single-piece bumper covers, painted to match the color of the body.
-The early-1980s K-Car steering wheel was replaced by a 3-spoke design (though the rest of the dashboard remained unchanged).
-In addition to the standard trim levels, Chrysler added the top-line Dodge Caravan ES and Plymouth Voyager LX; as an early 1990 model, the Chrysler Town & Country luxury minivan was introduced in early 1989.
+For 1989, the minivans saw a minor update to the exterior and interior.
+To improve fit and finish quality, Chrysler redesigned the front and rear bumpers with single-piece bumper covers (painted to match the color of the body).
+While the rest of the interior remained largely unchanged, the steering column traded its early-1980s K-Car steering wheel for a 3-spoke unit.
+Three flagship trims were introduced, with Chrysler adding the standard-wheelbase Dodge Caravan ES and Plymouth Voyager LX; as an early 1990 model, Chrysler added a minivan to its namesake brand, introducing the extended-wheelbase Town & Country (after serving as the Chrysler station wagon since 1951).